 And that was wrong.

-Not only wrong, but in being wrong missed a chance to see something really interesting, something perhaps evolution favored because it increased the fitness of our species.
+Not only wrong, but in being wrong diverted our gaze from something interesting, something, perhaps, evolution favored because it increased the fitness of our species.

 Alkaline Urine is the Least of It

-When Elaine Worcester and I set out to understand how women produce a more alkaline urine, our intent was, if not modest, certainly circumscribed.
+When setout to understand how women produce a more alkaline urine, our intent was, if not modest, certainly circumscribed.
 One possibility was prevailing opinion: higher urine pH in women was from their diet and when women and men were studied while eating the exact same foods their urine pH values would no longer differ.

 It is Not the Food